Chicago Bears vs. New York Giants NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Bears stats and trends

-- Chicago has played 15 games, with five wins against the spread.
+- In Chicago's 15 games this year, it has five wins against the spread.

-- Chicago has eclipsed the over/under in 40% of its opportunities this year (six times in 15 games with a set point total).
+- Chicago has eclipsed the over/under in 40% of its opportunities this year (six times over 15 games with a set point total).

-- When Chicago puts up more than 24.3 points, it is 2-1 against the spread and 1-2 overall.
+- When Chicago scores more than 24.3 points, it is 2-1 against the spread and 1-2 overall.

-- In games that Chicago totals more than 363.9 yards, the team is 2-2 against the spread and 2-2 overall.
+- Chicago is 2-2 against the spread and 2-2 overall when the team totals over 363.9 yards.

 - This year, the Bears have turned the ball over 25 times, five more than the Giants' takeaways (20).